aloxe/grav-plugin-fullcalendar/README.md

 enabled: true
 colors: "#3a87ad" # see additional Note on custom colors in the Changelog, be sure to use single or double quotes around list !
-showlegend: false   # set to true to show calendar File Name(s) as Legend below grid
+: false   # set to true to show calendar File Name(s) as Legend below grid
 weekNumbers: false  # set to true to show Week Numbers
 useCustomPageTemplate: false    # Use another Template than 'calendar' for Calendar Page (e.g. in case of modular Page)
 ```